563 related texts · 17 related myths · Page 3 of 12

 David made one mistake that cost seventy thousand lives.
 He counted his people.
 The Torah had been explicit: if you number Israel, every person counted must pay a half-shekel to Go...

-We often hear about the benevolent angels, the messengers, the healers.
+The familiar telling remembers the benevolent angels, the messengers, the healers.
 But what about the ones who fall from grace?
-Let's talk about Dumah.
-According to Jewish tradition, Dumah wa...
+In Jewish tradition, Dumah wasn't always the oversee...

 The boundary between medicine and magic barely existed in medieval Jewish life.
 Physicians recited psalms over patients.
 Rabbis prescribed amulets alongside herbal remedies.
 And th...